Manacor: Son in Custody, Mother in a Decaying Apartment — A Case That Raises Questions

 For the affected woman, medical care and protection are the immediate priorities.
 Social services moved her to a supervised facility, the police are checking account movements and interviewing neighbors.
 For the community this is a wake-up call: not every rescue begins with a heroic act by an individual caregiver.
 Structure, procedures and binding cooperation between banks, social services and animal organizations are needed.

-This case from Manacor should not be seen as an exception but as a warning: an empty refrigerator can be an alarm signal — and we must learn to follow it.
+This case from Manacor should not be seen as an exception but, as reports such as Santa Catalina: Man reportedly lived for a month with his dead mother – questions for the city, a warning: an empty refrigerator can be an alarm signal — and we must learn to follow it.

 Similar News